a2i2/active-learning-simulator/README.md

 ## Outputs
+A full precomputed output can be found [here](https://doi.org/10.6084/m9.figshare.22091339).

+Simulation was conducted with 120 different configurations of hyper-parameters and algorithms (these configurations are also included).
+Note: it was executed a single config at a time for multiprocessing: the results of each execution were collated together separately (see the [bash script execution](#running-simulation-from-bash-script) section for details).

 ### Training metrics
 Metrics stored during training of each dataset:
 - ```documents_sampled```: number of documents sampled each iteration